andresSaldanaAguilar/jquerySelectorCoverage/README.md

 # Run

-  Run `npm install` to start collecting the results :sparkles:
+  Run `npm start` to start collecting scraping :sparkles:

+# Debug

+  Debug can be done on `VSCode` IDE and you just need to go to the debug window and hit debug